appserver-io/appserver/_docs/aop.md

 Aspect classes have to be implemented within your webapp, namely within the `META-INF`, `WEB-INF` or `common` directory.

-> Please note that aspects CANNOT contain a constructor requiring parameters.
+> Please note that the constructor of aspect classes MUST NOT require parameters.

 ### Generic annotations within aspects